-What if you’ve been trying to meet a need for nourishment when really the need is something else–something you may not have received fully yourself and may have to learn?
+I find that sometimes loving parents get stuck in a loop trying to meet a need for nourishment, when really the need is something else–something you may not have received fully yourself and may need to learn.

-If you’ve ever nursed “for comfort,” or perhaps are doing so now, and you’re familiar with the perspective that crying beyond immediate needs is communication and stress release (from Aware Parenting), I bet this question has crossed your mind too.
+If you’ve ever nursed “for comfort” and you’re familiar with the perspective that crying beyond immediate needs actually relates to communication and stress release (from Aware Parenting), I bet this question has crossed your mind too.

-This is the #1 personal quandary I hear from mamas wanting to shift toward keeping nursing for hunger, but listening when it’s stress release.
+This is the #1 question I hear when moms want to start allowing baby to release those feelings.
 (For more information about “crying in arms,” see my post Crying Is a Need Too).

 What an immense gift!